 Heisenberg’s uncertainty principle

-Fundamental law of quantum theory: All physical quantities that can be measured come in pairs.
-If one of the quantities in a pair is measured with high precision, the corresponding other quantity is necessarily determined only very vaguely.
-It is impossible to measure precisely and simultaneously both quantities in one and the same pair.
+Is a fundamental law of quantum theory, which defines the limit of precision with which two complementary physical quantities can be determined.
+If one of the quantities is measured with high precision, the corresponding other quantity can necessarily only be determined vaguely.
+In other words, it is impossible to measure simultaneously both complementary quantities with greater precision than the limit defined by the Heisenberg’s uncertainty principle.

 After hydrogen, the second lightest chemical element.
 Its atomic nucleus consists of two protons and, ordinarily, two neutrons (“helium-4”); such helium nuclei are also called alpha particles.
 Another variety of helium, helium-3, has only one neutron in its nucleus.